Search by category, archive or keyword

-Those who suffer from anxiety and become addicted to prescription medication have a unique challenge when it comes to overcoming addiction.
+Those who suffer from anxiety and then become addicted to prescription medication have a unique challenge in overcoming addiction.
 Until recently, the only class of drugs that could relieve anxiety with a high degree of effectiveness was benzodiazepines, which are extremely addictive.
-But the medical community is discovering newer methods of treating anxiety on an ongoing basis.
+But the medical community is discovering newer methods of treating anxiety.

 Let’s explore what you need to know about the connection between anxiety and benzodiazepine addiction.